jgraph/www.diagrams.net-source/doc/faq/editor-theme-change.md

 <br />_**Tip:** Resize your browser to line everything up with the tutorial._

 [Customise the draw.io editor theme in Confluence](/doc/faq/custom-ui-confluence-cloud.html) - set a specific theme that all users will use by default.

+**Note:** All of these editor themes work with [_Dark_ mode](/blog/dark-mode-diagram-editor.html).
+To switch between dark and light mode, click on the sun/moon in the top right and enable or disable _Dark_.

+If you are using the [simplified Sketch editor theme](/blog/sketch-online-whiteboard.html), switch between dark and light mode via the menu: _Settings > Appearance > Dark_